vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 ## 1- Main Features

+- Can run on an ordinary computer.
+No need for large amounts of RAM or a GPU.
 - Free to use.
-Free to deploy.
-No monthly server rental costs like with a web app.
 - Completely transparent.
 All code is accessible and therefore fully auditable.
 - Runs locally without needing an internet connection
 - Takes images in dicom, png or jpg format as input